-As all LNG terminal projects in Finland have received state-aid, European Commission has requested that the regulation concerning the 3rd party access and ex-ante approval of terminal tariffs shall be applied to those LNG terminals.
+As all off-grid LNG terminal projects in Finland have received state-aid, European Commission has requested that the regulation concerning the 3rd party access and ex-ante approval of terminal tariffs shall be applied to those LNG terminals.

-In March 2018, the Energy Authority approved tariffs for the off-grid LNG terminal in Pori and in December 2020 the Energy Authority approved tariffs for the off-grid LNG terminal in Tornio.
-In October 2020, the Energy Authority approved tariffs for the Hamina LNG terminal.
+In January 2022, the Energy Authority approved tariffs for the off-grid LNG terminal in Pori and in December 2020 the Energy Authority approved tariffs for the off-grid LNG terminal in Tornio.

-The third LNG terminal in Hamina will be opened for commercial operation in fall 2022.
-The Hamina terminal will be the first on-grid LNG terminal in Finland.
-The Hamina terminal will be connected to both the low-pressure DSO network and high-pressure TSO network.
-Commercial operation will start with only high-pressure injection service capacity available.
+In July 2022, the Energy Authority approved tariffs for the Hamina LNG terminal.
+The third LNG terminal in Hamina opened for commercial operation on 16 September 2022.
+The Hamina terminal is the first on-grid LNG terminal in Finland.
+Its storage capacity is 30,000 nm3 and injection capacity is 6,000 MWh/d.
+The Hamina terminal is connected to both the low-pressure DSO network and high-pressure TSO network.